© Michael Beug

 Cotylidia3 cf pannosa UK - has orange tones.
 We have an EU sequence that might be this, but no local DNA to compare.
 When we first sequenced an orange Cotylidia, it was C. undulata, not this as expected.
 We need local collections of this.

-Cotylidia undulata © Connor Dooley, unsequenced Cotylidia2 cf diaphana © Andrew Parker, unsequenced cf Cotylidia3 pannosa © Buck McAdoo
+Cotylidia undulata © Connor Dooley, Cotylidia2 cf diaphana © Ed Barge, unsequenced cf Cotylidia3 pannosa © Buck McAdoo

 Muscinupta